lter/LTER-core-metabase/README.md

 # LTER-core-metabase
-This README.md was last updated: September 30, 2019
+This README.md was last updated: June 4th, 2021

 ## Orientation